 - making more time for you

-Whatever from your new habits take, if it is a big of little life change, I have found that if I make them part of my life and not just a nice add-on, then I am more likely to maintain them.
+Whatever form your new habits take, if it is a big of little life change, I have found that if I make them part of my life and not just a nice add-on, then I am more likely to maintain them.
 Here are some of my top tips for sticking to your new habits.

 - Plan ahead – I am growing to love making plans.
 Planning ahead before you make any change of routine helps to set your new habit up to succeed.
 Are you wanting to losing weight or change your diet?
 Before you start, clear all temptation from the cupboards and then continue plan ahead by writing out a weekly meal planner each Sunday.
 If you are trying to save money, don’t go shopping just for the sake of it and with a wallet full of cards, make a list of what you need and take the amount of cash required…. leave the cards at home.
 If daily meditation is part of your new routine, leaving it to chance will be so much less effective than blocking time out in the diary each day and making it a priority.

 - Self monitor – There are apps for everything these days, but I like to find way to keep track of my progress – Making a simple tick box list or finding a way to log how I am getting on.
 On the days where my willpower to maintain my new habit is dipping, this gives me a boost and shows me how well I am doing.
 Don’t beat yourself up if you have an off day, but also don’t make excuses and allow let yourself get stuck in a rut.
 If I am having a series of off days then I want to work out why.
 Have I set an unrealistic goal?
 Be kind to yourself.
 Appreciate what is going well.
 Be thankful each day.